Series: Madison Cruz Mystery #5

 Spenser suppressed a laugh.
 “Remember what he would say when someone gave him lame excuses?”

 In unison, they said, “Blah, blah, blah!” and fell into giggles.

 “I don’t know how he did it,” said Madison, “but he was always right.
-He always knew when it was real, and when it was a lame excuse.”
+He always knew when a sob story was real, and when it was a lame excuse.”

-Ann, brown hair in a chin length cut, came into the kitchen showing Grandpa a wad of sticky tape, bunched into a big ball.
+Ann, sporting brown hair in a chin-length cut, entered the kitchen showing Grandpa a wad of sticky tape, bunched into a big ball.
 “I pulled it from the molding along the wall before the paint dried.”

 Grandpa pulled the trash bag out from under the sink.
 “Put it in there.”

-Ann tried to drop the painters’ tape into the trash bag, working the sticky side off of her fingers.
+Ann tried to drop the painters’ tape into the trash bag.
+She had to work the sticky side off of her fingers.
 “I think we got all of it, Dad.
 But you should check.
 Did we miss any spots?”